 How did it come about?

 My first tree was, whats the kind way to say it, original?!
-Without even considering the biology of trees I first has to figure out how to bend wire.
+Without even considering the biology of trees I first had to figure out how to bend wire.
 Now that may sound simple until you try it!
 Below is my very first tree, it took around 4 hours to make and sat in a soy sauce dish.
-The tree next to it is made of copper and took over 20 hours to make and is a beautiful green mame bonsai pot.
+A tree made of copper is next to it.
+It took over 20 hours to make and is a beautiful green mame bonsai pot.
 Needless to say there was a vast improvement!

-I aspire to create such art to the highest standard, such as the works of Clive Maddison, Alrik Greenland and Ken To, so I will keep creating trees and developing my own personal style and expression.
+I aspire to create such art to the highest standard, such as the works of Clive Maddison, Alrik Greenland and Ken To.
+I will keep creating trees and developing my own personal style and expression.
 Find Metal Bonsai stock in my online store.